tago-SE/Server-Dev-Labs/spring-docker-template/README.md

 After the application has started you can access it using localhost:8080/users/all for example

 # Install, build and push the docker file

+Make sure that Kitematic is running (if that is what you use) before running these commands

      ./mvnw install dockerfile:build
      ./mvnw dockerfile:push (optional)